Moving aboard: Advice for your first yacht crew job

 You’ve been hired!
 Good work!
 But, as I’m sure you’re well aware, if you’re reading this article, entering the yachting industry professionally is hardly similar to embarking on a ‘9-5’ career.
 Crewing on board superyachts is a job like no other.

 Starting any new job comes with a period of readjustment to industry-specific quirks and issues, but yachting is a whole new ball game.
-In an industry where your job is your lifestyle, your colleagues are sleeping next to you, and you’re dealing with some of the wealthiest and most important people in the world, there’s hardly any other career quite like it.
+In an industry where your job is your lifestyle, your colleagues are sleeping next to you, and you’re dealing with some of the wealthiest VIP's in the world, there’s hardly any other career quite like it.

 Whatever’s attracted you to becoming superyacht crew – whether it’s to save up money, travel the world, or just to branch out and try something entirely different – Yachting Pages has some essential tips and guidelines to help you before your first job aboard.